 No eBook available.

-- CHOOSE AN ONLINE RETAILER:Pre-order from Takealot
+- CHOOSE A RETAILER:Pre-order from Takealot

 Hard copies are also available from most good book stores

 A passionate team: an allergy specialist, a paediatric dietician, and an occupational therapist collaborate in developing a practical way to guide you, sorting the noise from the science and helping your family thrive.
 Includes over 70 delicious foolproof recipes using simple and inspiring ingredient combinations with minimal equipment and quick preparation times.

 ‘The focus of this book is not how to limit your life due to a food allergy, rather it will help you learn how to live your life to the full.
 An excellent guide, immensely beneficial for all those living with food allergies.’

 – Prof Michael Levin, Head of Division Paediatric Allergology, Red Cross Children’s Hospital

 Meg Faure is an occupational therapist with a special interest in babies and toddlers – specifically irritable infants, sleep problems, emotional engagement difficulties and fussy feeding.
 Passionate about assisting parents to nurture their babies she has a clinical practice in Cape Town, writes for various media platforms, is an international speaker and has co-authored five books, including Baby Sense, Sleep Sense, Feeding Sense, The Baby Sense Secret and Pregnancy Sense (Metz Press).
 Always seeking practical solutions for parenting, Meg founded the Baby Sense product brand, which she sold in 2014.
 In 2016 she launched a toddler playgroup solution called Play Sense.More About The Author